Purim Cookies – Oznei Haman

 - Chill the dough as required.
 This will prevent the cookies from spreading too much.

 - Roll the disc fairly thin so the cookies do not look bulky.
+However, if the cookies that are too thick tend to open up when baking.

-Alternatively, test a few cookies with the pinch method first before you do the whole batch. - Keep the filling thick so it won't bleed out of the cookies.
+Alternatively, test a few cookies with the pinch method before you do the whole batch. - Keep the filling thick so it won’t bleed out of the cookies.

-- Make the disc no smaller than 3 inches because once folded they tend to be smaller in size.
-Unless, of course, you want mini hamantaschen cookies which are very pretty too.
+- Do not overfill the center to prevent overflow.
+Make the discs no smaller than 3 inches because they tend to be smaller in size once folded unless you want mini hamantaschen cookies, which are very pretty, too.

-Nutrition Information
+Nutrition

 I had never heard of Purim cookies before I found your recipe but this is such a lovely dessert!
 Thank you for sharing!